Juana Maria: Discovery

 According to Emma Hardacre, there are differing accounts as to the discovery of the Lone Woman.
 The first is that Father José González Rubio of the Santa Barbara Mission offered a man named Carl Dittman $100 to find her.
-The second, and what appears to be the original account, from George Nidever states that Father José González Rubio paid one Thomas Jeffries $200 to find Juana Maria, though he was unsuccessful.
-However, the tales Jeffries told upon returning managed to capture the imagination of George Nidever, a Santa Barbara fur trapper, who launched several expeditions of his own.
+The second, and what appears to be the original account, from George Nidever, states that Father José González Rubio paid one Thomas Jeffries $200 to find Juana Maria, though he was unsuccessful.
+The tales Jeffries told upon returning managed to capture the imagination of George Nidever, a Santa Barbara fur trapper, who launched several expeditions of his own.
 His first two attempts failed to find her, but on his third attempt in the autumn of 1853, one of Nidever's men, Carl Dittman, discovered human footprints on the beach and pieces of seal blubber which had been left out to dry.
 Further investigation led to the discovery of Juana Maria, who was living on the island in a crude hut partially constructed of whale bones.
 She was dressed in a skirt made of greenish cormorant feathers.
 It was believed that she also lived in a nearby cave.

 Afterwards, Juana Maria was taken to the Santa Barbara Mission, but was only able to communicate with the three or four remaining members of her tribe.
 The local Chumash Indians could not understand her, so the mission sent for a group of Tongva who had formerly lived on Santa Catalina Island, but they were unsuccessful as well.
 Four words and two songs recorded from Juana Maria suggest she spoke one of the Uto-Aztecan languages native to Southern California, but it is not clear to which branch it is related.
+The only word saved from her vocabulary, according to a letter written by Lennox Tierney from Altadena, California, was "manequana" of which there is no translation.
 A University of California, Los Angeles study by linguist Pamela Munro focusing on the words and songs suggests that her language was most similar to those of the Luiseños of Northern San Diego County and of the Juaneños near San Juan Capistrano.
 Both groups traded with the San Nicolas islanders and their languages may have had some influence.
 This evidence, when taken as a whole, suggests that Juana Maria was a native Nicoleño.